 - No risk of draining your starter battery

-At The Vansmith, every camper van we build includes a dedicated house battery system—because we believe adventure should never come with power anxiety.
+At The Vansmith, every camper van we build has a main house battery setup—because we believe trips should never come with power stress.

 Important Factors to Consider When Adding an Extra Battery